Speak to a Licensed Sales Agent! Hours: Mon-Fri 7am-5pm CT

 If you miss the deadlines for AEP (October 15 to December 7) and OEP (January 1 to March 31), you may not be able to make changes to your coverage until the next year unless you qualify for a Special Enrollment Period (SEP).
 SEPs are granted for specific life events, such as moving or losing coverage.
 Missing these enrollment periods without a valid SEP could result in a gap in coverage or potential penalties, especially if you delay enrolling in a Medicare plan.

-All of the terminology associated with Medicare enrollment can be confusing, but our licensed insurance agents can save you time by reviewing Medicare Advantage plans that may be available in your area.
+All of the terminology and parameters associated with AEP and OEP can be confusing, but our licensed insurance agents can save you time by reviewing your enrollment eligibility.
+We help you understand the fine print so you can avoid missteps that could impact your health, wallet, or access to care.
 The service is free, and there’s no obligation to enroll.

 No obligation to enroll